Airport lounges — what’s so special about them anyway?

 - Partitioned sections for first or business class passengers

 Hot Tip: One of the biggest differences between regular airport lounges and premium or first class lounges is the food selection — it’s often MUCH better in the higher end lounges.

 There are thousands of lounges worldwide, and there are a number of ways to get into them without having to fly first class or business class.

 While frequent flyers may have a lot more opportunities to get into airport lounges, the casual traveler can enjoy many of these airport sanctuaries too.

 To that end, here are some of our best ways for accessing the airport lounge of your choice without having to fly first class.

 Premium Credit Cards

 The Platinum Card® from American Express or Centurion® Card from American Express give complimentary access to the Amex Centurion Lounge network.
-It’s worth noting that both of these cards come with large annual fees, so consider that if a credit card is the route you choose for getting lounge access.
+It’s worth noting that both of these cards come with large annual fees, so consider if a credit card is how you will get lounge access.

 If you have a Priority Pass Select Card, you’ll also gain access to additional lounges (though without free guest privileges).

 And last but not least, a Diners Club card can give you access to hundreds of lounges worldwide for a $95 annual fee.
 Note that you may have to pay per visit after a certain threshold, which can get expensive depending on the card you have.